BBVA AI Factory | Open-source Library

 mercury-explainability →

 Offers a collection of methods and techniques to interpret and inspect ML models.
-This package focuses on providing explanations for classification and regression models, both locally and globally, to gain a better understanding of how a Machine Learning model works and the factors that contribute to its predictions.
+This package focuses on providing explanations for classification and regression models, both locally and globally, to gain a better understanding of how an ML model works and the factors that contribute to its predictions.

 03